A teenage pop sensation becomes a soldier, and the Israeli army tries to cope

 More recently, the army has sought ways to accommodate celebrities, Shechnik said, for instance by offering Kirel and her pop star boyfriend Yonatan Margi a way to maintain their fame, keep their privacy and serve like others their age.

 The army has yet to find a solution, however, for the growing number of teenagers who have become stars on social media platforms such as Instagram and TikTok.
-Anna Zak, a model with more than 1 million followers on Instagram, and Gal Gvarm, with more than 350,000 followers on Instagram and 60,000 fans on TikTok, are good examples.
+Anna Zak, a model with more than 1 million followers on Instagram, and Gal Gvaram, with more than 350,000 followers on Instagram and 60,000 fans on TikTok, are good examples.

 Both are serving but not on the talent track.
-Instead, Zak was deemed an “active artist” and put to work in the army’s induction center, her famous face regularly used for public service messages, and Gvarm was placed in an administrative position in army headquarters, allowing her time to post to her followers.
+Instead, Zak was deemed an “active artist” and put to work in the army’s induction center, her famous face regularly used for public service messages, and Gvaram was placed in an administrative position in army headquarters, allowing her time to post to her followers.

-“People aren’t accepted to the talent track just because they are popular on social media,” said the senior army manpower officer interviewed by The Post.
+“People aren’t accepted to the talent track just because they are popular on social media,” said the senior army manpower officer.
 “But we are sensitive to their careers while they’re in the army.”

 For Kirel, even with the challenges, she welcomes her new role.

-Note: Correction: A previous version of the caption of the lead photo misstated that Kirel was drafted into the army as part of the country’s universal conscription law.